Skip to content

 End If

-' open a text file that must exist for writing
+' open a text file that must be writable

 On Error Resume Next